Bencoolen MRT station: Bencoolen Street redesign

 At the surface, Bencoolen Street was transformed into an enhanced pedestrian walkway.
 Two of the four lanes are permanently closed to make way for a communal space, which includes a wide footpath for pedestrians and a bicycle lane.
 The transformation was part of Singapore's government Walk-Cycle-Ride initiative, which was aimed to make the country "car-lite" and allow more opportunities to walk and cycle.
 One of the remaining lanes on the street was converted into a dedicated bus lane.

 The area is designed to be pedestrian-friendly, with sheltered linkways from the station to the surrounding developments.
 The surface structures of the station, comprising the entrances and vent shafts, were placed to preserve the buildings' facades while establishing a "vibrant, comfortable" walking environment above ground.
 The street also features seven "funky" benches designed by students and alumni through a competition held by NAFA.
 The bench designs include a dog-shaped double-level bench, another shaped like a cat on its back, and animal-shaped branches made of fibreglass.
 These benches were intended to add some innovation to the streetscape.
 A total of 125 bicycle parking lots were installed at various places along the street.

 Station artwork

-As part of the MRT system's Art-in-Transit program — a public art showcase which integrates artworks into the MRT — an artwork called Tracing Memories was drawn by NAFA students and installed in the station.
-The artwork consists of two murals, each featuring six figures linked together by a thread.
-Taking inspiration from the local community, the students gathered 800 original photographs of buildings, objects and people that form the bodies.
-The figures were intended as inconspicuous navigation aids, directing commuters to the two different colleges near the station, Those with laptops point towards SMU, while those with art materials indicate the way to NAFA.
+Bencoolen station features Tracing Memories by NAFA students as part of the MRT system's Art-in-Transit programme, a public art showcase which integrates artworks into the MRT network.
+The artwork consists of two murals at two ends of a station linkway, each featuring six figures linked together by a thread.
+Each depicts a student activity broken into these figures reflecting a "stop motion" effect intended to convey movement in transit.
+The line connecting these figures is to show the connections of commuters through the station and the DTL.
+The figures also served as inconspicuous navigation aids, directing commuters to the two different colleges near the station, Those with laptops point towards SMU, while those with art materials indicate the way to NAFA.

+Through NAFA's call for students to propose concepts for the station art, two teams were shortlisted: fine arts students Sheryl Law, Reena Ng, Tay Yuling, Tsai Chingwen and Ooi Qiyang, as well as design students Poornima Bargotra and Sheetal Muralidhara.
+Both proposed to depict landmarks around Bencoolen but in different styles; NAFA and LTA decided to combine these concepts.
+Taking inspiration from the local community, the students gathered 800 original photographs of buildings, objects and people submitted through various online and physical campaigns.
+They were subsequently sorted by colour and filled into the silhouettes.